Vercii/aws-cpe-notes/12-migration.md

 5. Repurchase - moving from a traditional to SaaS model.
 6. Retain - Keeping applications that are critical for the business in the source environment.
 7. Retire - Removing applications that are no longer needed.

+# Migration Services and Tools
+## Migration Evaluator (Assess Phase)
+- A migration assessment service that helps you create a business case for AWS Cloud planning and migration.
+It does this with a data driven approach, analyzing your current state, target state, and developing a migration readiness plan with projected cloud costs.
+- Removes the guesswork when migrating, provides visibility into multiple cost-effective cloud migration scenarios, and also gives insights on reusing existing software licensing, which can reduce costs.
+- You can use Migration Evaluator to conduct broad-based discovery, take a snapshot of your current on-premises footprint to fine-tune licensing, view server dependencies, and gain visibility into multiple migration scenarios.
+You can also use it to estimate and reduce your cloud costs.

+## Application Discovery Service (Mobilize Phase)
+- Discovers on-premises server inventory and connections.
+It gathers configuration, performance, and connection details for both servers and databases to create a detailed migration plan.
+- Get a comprehensive snapshot of your on-premises inventory.
+You also can integrate discovery data with other services like Migration Hub and protect the data Application Discovery Service collects.

+## Migration Hub
+- A centralized hub to take you from discovery, assessment, planning, and execution of your migration.
+It provides tools, guidance, and automated recommendations to collaborate with your team and track your migration.
+- With the Migration Hub, you have one location to go for your migration and, expert guidance in the form of prescriptive journey templates.
+- You can use Migration Hub for migration assessment and planning and migration completion and collaboration with teams.

+## Application Migration Service (Migrate and Modernize Phase)
+- It is a tool to move and improve your on-premises and cloud-based applications since it makes it possible to modernize your applications during migration.
+You can maintain normal business operations during the application replication process and also reduce costs by using one tool for a wide range of applications.
+- You can use the Application Migration Service for on-premises applications running on physical servers or infrastructure, cloud-based applications, or moving between AWS Regions.
+You can also use it to modernize applications.

+# Migrating Databases
+## AWS DMS
+- The AWS Database Migration Service (AWS DMS) makes it possible to quickly and securely migrate databases and perform ongoing data replication tasks for live databases and data warehouses.
+- It supports homogenous and heterogenous migrations.
+It also makes it possible to migrate terabyte sized databases at a low cost.
+- You can use AWS DMS to move to managed databases, remove licensing costs, replicate ongoing changes in your database, and improve integration with data lakes.

+## AWS SCT
+- The AWS Schema Conversion Tool makes it possible to convert database schemas and code objects (like stored procedures, views, and functions) from one database engine to another.
+- Simplify database migrations by automating schema analysis, recommendations, and conversion at scale.
+- Compatible with popular databases and analytics services as source and target engines.
+It can save weeks or months of manual time and resources, which are typically required in conversions.
+- You can use AWS SCT to move from commercial databases to open source databases.

+# Transferring Data Online
+## AWS DataSync
+- Designed for automating and accelerating data transfer.
+- Accelerates moving large amounts of data between on-premises storage and AWS storage services like Amazon S3.
+- DataSync manages data movement workloads with bandwidth throttling, migration scheduling, task filtering, and task reporting.
+- Provides data replication.
+- You can use DataSync to migrate your data, archive your cold data, and manage hybrid data workflows.

+## AWS Transfer Family
+- Provides fully managed support for secure file transfers over FTP, Secure File Transfer Protocol (SFTP), File Transfer Protocol Secure (FTPS), and other protocols.
+- The Transfer Family provides secure data transfer with encryption and authentication, to ensure data integrity and confidentiality.
+It is built to scale and streamline workflows.
+- You can use the Transfer Family to modernize and manage your file transfers, simplify data sharing with your workforce and partners, and integrate transactional business data into a unified data lake.

+## Direct Connect
+- A service that makes it possible for you to establish a dedicated private connection between your network and virtual private cloud (VPC) in the AWS Cloud.
+Helping reduce the network costs and increase amount of bandwidth.

+# Transferring Data Offline
+## Snowball Edge Storage Optimized devices
+- These devices deliver high performance NVMe storage, making it possible to simplify multi-petabyte data migrations from on-premises locations to AWS.
+- Better compute performance and larger storage capacity with gigabytes of data per second for data migration workloads with offline requirements.
+- You can use Snowball Edge devices for data migration when offline migration is required.
+They can also be used for edge computing when a secure, rugged device is needed.